ligasgr/intellij-xquery/README.md

 * Find usages in text files (as an option).

 ### Version 0.0.2
-* Highlighting improvements and bugfixes.
+* Highlighting improvements and bug-fixes.
 * Variable reference resolution across files (scopes taken into account; no support for access modifiers).
 * Variable name completion inside of the file.
 * Function reference resolution across files (no support for access modifiers)